Our guiding principles for volunteering are:

 Marshals at junior parkrun events are positioned no more than 100m apart and maintain line-of-sight to the next Marshal.
 Marshals perform a variety of tasks which include giving directions, ensuring safety on the course and cheerleading.

 The Funnel Manager is responsible for the whole finish area and is primarily focused on ensuring the participants move smoothly and swiftly through the finish funnel.

-This role involves taking the juniors through a short pre-defined warm-up routine.
-It is an opportunity to not only warm up the children but to help foster a fun environment. parkrun has developed a warm-up routine that should be used.
+This junior parkrun specific role involves taking everyone through a short pre-defined warm-up routine.
+It is an opportunity to not only warm up the participants but to help foster a fun environment. parkrun has developed the warm-up routine below that should be used.